gjassoah/fd-seminar-www/content/diy/index.md

 The FD Seminar itself runs on [BigBlueButton (BBB)](https://bigbluebutton.org/), an open-source web conferencing software.
 I installed it following the [BBB official installation guide](https://docs.bigbluebutton.org/2.2/install.html) and it took me around one hour.

-### TURN Server
+### TURN server

 Some users experienced problems when trying to join audio sessions in our BigBlueButton instance (error 1007); this is likely due to users attempting to connect behind a firewall.
-I followed the [BBB official guide for setting up a TURN server](https://docs.bigbluebutton.org/2.2/setup-turn-server.html) in an attempt to fix this (it remains to be seen if this solves our users' issues).
+I followed the [BBB official guide for setting up a TURN server](https://docs.bigbluebutton.org/2.2/setup-turn-server.html) in an attempt to fix this (~~it remains to be seen if this solves our users' issues~~ this solved our users' issues).
 The installation took around 30 minutes.

 These are the specifications of our TURN server: